Last Updated: 5/21/22 | May 21st, 2022

 I’ve only been fishing once in my life.
-It was during an extended stay on the island of Ko Lipe.
+It was during an extended stay on the island of Ko Lipe in Thailand.
 A few of us had rented a boat to explore the nearby national park and islands.
 For lunch, our Thai captain went out to catch fish.
 I was one of the few who went with him, each of us allowed a chance to catch something.

 Fishing in Thailand is done the old-fashioned way: a hook attached to a line thrown in the water.
 Very simple.
 Our lunch bit while I was holding the line.
 I had caught a nice lunch for everyone, but in the process managed to slice my finger open.
 A bittersweet victory.